EXPLORE QUALITIES OF A PRODUCTIVE DIALOGUE ABOUT CIVIC ISSUES - IN PERSON OR ONLINE

 Schulten, K. (2016).
 Talking Across Divides: 10 Ways to Encourage Civil Classroom Conversation On Difficult Issues.
 The New York Times.

-Sloan, C. Civil Dialogue audio: An excerpt from a Teachers Teaching Teachers episode.
+Sloan, C. Civil Dialogue.
+The Current, Educator Innovator.
+An excerpt from a Teachers Teaching Teachers episode.
 Two students from very different backgrounds in a podcast discussion where they disagree and eventually come to an understanding.
 Listen to how the students learn to listen.
-Digital Is, National Writing Project.

 Sloan, C. Comment as a Genre.
 Framing commenting as a genre, a set of principles to guide productive online conversations.